udark/underdark-cocoa/README.md

 ## Installation
 [ ![Download](https://api.bintray.com/packages/underdark/ios/underdark/images/download.svg) ](https://bintray.com/underdark/ios/underdark/_latestVersion)

+### Manual linking
-To link with Underdark library:
+To manually link with Underdark library:

 1. Download recent version of Underdark.framework to your project directory (or into “Libraries” in examples): https://bintray.com/underdark/ios/underdark/
+2. Your project must include Pods (from Underdark) and Underdark projects
-2. Add Underdark.framework to “Embedded binaries” and “Linked Frameworks and Libraries” in your project target’s settings in Xcode.
+3. Add Underdark.framework AND Pods_Underdark.framework to “Embedded binaries” and “Linked Frameworks and Libraries” in your project target’s settings in Xcode.
+4. Runpath Search Paths for your app must contain @executable_path/Frameworks
-3. When using framework’s classes, import them with ```@import Underdark;``` in Objective-C or ```import Underdark``` in Swift.
+5. When using framework’s classes, import them with ```@import Underdark;``` in Objective-C or ```import Underdark``` in Swift.

 ## Getting started
 Underdark API is very simple — it consists of entry class `UDUnderdark` with method `configureTransport*` — it allows you to create `UDTransport` instance with desired parameters (like network interface type) and specify UDTransportDelegate implementation for callbacks.